It takes an exceptional community hospital to support an extraordinary community.

-Gifts from generous donors allow Hospice professionals and volunteers to enhance this end of life care where they see a need.
-This can be anything from a needed new pillow to help with utility payments to keep the patient in their home.
-The Hospice gift fund has even help to reunite families for their final goodbyes.
+Gifts from generous donors allow Hospice professionals and volunteers to enhance this end-of-life care where they see a need.
+This can be anything from a needed new pillow to help with utility payments to keep the patient safe in their home.
+The Hospice gift fund has even helped to reunite families for their final goodbyes.
 Your gift to Hospice services helps to do amazing work.

 Capital Projects and Equipment

-Over the years, our community’s needs change.
-Technology is ever evolving.
+Over the years, our community’s needs have changed.
+Technology is ever-evolving.
 The Greater Fairbanks Community Hospital Foundation is continually investing in the future of the Hospital.
-Capital Projects and Equipment are a major part of this investment and our ability to continually meet the ever changing needs the future holds.
+Capital Projects and Equipment are a major part of this investment and our ability to continually meet the ever-changing needs the future holds.

 The Simulation Education Department at Fairbanks Memorial Hospital is more than what you might think.
-This department helps to keep medical personal practiced and certified so that they are prepared for all situations.
+This department helps to keep medical personnel practiced and certified so that they are prepared for all situations.
 This FMH department extends beyond the Hospital walls to offer training to the EMT Training program as well.
-This kind of hands on training is made to be as realistic as possible so that healthcare professionals are able to react in the moment to any situation they face.
+This kind of hands-on training is made to be as realistic as possible so that healthcare professionals are able to react at the moment to any situation they face.